- Date: Monday 10 September 2018 – Tuesday 11 September 2018

-The first keynote speaker for the conference has been confirmed and we will be pleased to welcome Professor Jo Brewis in September.
-Jo Brewis is Professor of People and Organizations at the Open University, UK, a post she took up in April 2017.
+Jo is a Professor of People and Organizations at the Open University, UK, a post she took up in April 2018.
 Her research interests focus on the intersections between the body, sexuality, gender, emotions, identity, organizing and organizations; and academic practices in organization studies research.
 One of Jo’s current projects is about how the symptoms of menopause affect mid-life women’s experiences of work, and how – in turn – work affects these symptoms.
 This project is the basis for her keynote presentation.

 To book onto the conference, please click here.